-In the event of impending or actual violence:
+In the event of a suspected or actual violence:

-- Inside a locked residence room is considered safe shelter.
-If you are not home seek shelter in a secure area that can be locked (e.g. classrooms, laboratories, etc.) - Immediately cease all other activities and remain calm. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist. - Do not assume they have been notified.
-Be prepared to provide as much information as possible. - Watch for AlertUS messages.
+- Immediately cease all other activities. - Remain calm. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - If you are able to safely exit to avoid violence, then do so and locate a secure area. - In preparation, determine your personal response by knowing your work environment, and knowing what you plan to do in an actual lockdown.
+By maintaining situational awareness, practicing and discussing questions with your supervisor, you will respond the best. - Seek shelter in a secure area that can be locked if possible (e.g. classrooms, boardrooms, offices, storage areas).
+You are expected to know your work environments, and have a plan ahead of time for your local area. - Call 911 from a mobile phone or 9-911 from a campus telephone if you become aware of an imminent danger to the U of S campus community.
+Protective Services is notified immediately of all 911 calls from the university campus and will assist.
+Do not assume 911 has been notified. - Be prepared to provide as much information as possible.